Distributed optimization over time-varying directed graphs: Perturbed Push-Sum Protocol

-where $\e_i(t)$ is a perturbation at every step, perhaps adversarially chosen.
-We assume that $N_i^{\rm in}(t)$ is the in-neighborhood of node $i$ in a directed graph $G(t)$ and $d_j(t)$ is the out-degree of node $j$, as previously defined in Section~\ref{sec:results}.
+where $\e_i(t)$ is a perturbation at time $t$, perhaps adversarially chosen. \aor{Recall} that $N_i^{\rm in}(t)$ is the in-neighborhood of node $i$ in a directed graph $G(t)$ and $d_j(t)$ is the out-degree of node $j$, as defined in Section~\ref{sec:results}.

-We note that without the perturbation term $\e_i(t)$, the method in Eq.~(\ref{eq:newx}) reduces to the push-sum protocol.
-Moreover, our proposed subgradient-push method of Eq.~(\ref{eq:minmet}) is simply Eq.~(\ref{eq:newx}) with a specific form for these perturbation vectors $\e_i(t)$.
+Without the perturbation term $\e_i(t)$, the method in Eq.~(\ref{eq:newx}) reduces to the push-sum protocol.
+Moreover, our subgradient-push method of Eq.~(\ref{eq:minmet}) is simply a vector-space analog of the perturbed pus-sum method of Eq.~(\ref{eq:newx}) with a specific choice of the perturbations.

-The precise form of the push-sum equations of Eq.~(\ref{eq:newx}) is a little involved.
-These dynamics were introduced for the purpose of average computation (in the case when all the perturbations $\e_i(t)$ are zero) and have a simple motivating intuition.
-The push-sum is a variation of a consensus-like protocol wherein every node updates its values by taking linear combinations of the values of its neighbors; in such schemes, some nodes are bound to be more influential than others (meaning that other nodes end up placing higher coefficients on them), for example by virtue of being more centrally placed.
-The dynamics of the push-sum are designed around the ratio $z_i(t)=w_i(t)/y_i(t)$ in which these imbalances of influence are meant to be cancelled so that each $z_i(t)$ converges to $(1/n) \sum_{i=1}^n x_i(0).$ We refer the reader to \cite{dobra-kempe, dominguez, benezit} for more details.
+The intuition behind the push-sum equations of Eq.~(\ref{eq:newx}) is somewhat involved.
+This dynamic has been introduced for the purpose of average computation (in the case when all the perturbations $\e_i(t)$ are zero) and has a simple motivating intuition.
+The push-sum is a variation of a consensus-like protocol wherein every node updates its values by taking linear combinations of the values of its neighbors.
+Due to taking linear combinations, some nodes are bound to be more influential than others (meaning that other nodes end up placing larger weights on their information), for example by virtue of being more centrally placed.
+To cancel out the effect of these influence imbalances of the nodes, the ratios $z_i(t)=w_i(t)/y_i(t)$ are used, which ensures that each $z_i(t)$ converges to $(1/n) \sum_{i=1}^n x_i(0).$ We refer the reader to \cite{dobra-kempe, dominguez, benezit} for more details.

-We may rewrite the perturbed push-sum equations in more compact form.
-Using the definition of $A(t)$ from Eq.~(\ref{eq:defA}), the relations in Eq.~(\ref{eq:newx}) assume the following form:
+Next, we rewrite the perturbed push-sum equations more compactly by using the definition of the matrix $A(t)$ in Eq.~(\ref{eq:defA}).
+Then, the relations in Eq.~(\ref{eq:newx}) assume the following form: for all $t\ge0$,